DrugowitschLab/MultiAlternativeDecisions/fig5/README.md

 ## Plotting IIA violation

-We achieve the IIA violation (Figure 5b) by adding noise to the accumulator, or to the decision bounds.
+We achieve the IIA violation (Figure 5b) by adding noise to the accumulator or to the decision bounds.
 To plot the IIA violation, use
 ```
 iiaViolation_noisyBound
 ```